-The Group recorded other net gains of approximately HK\$1.2 million for the Year, as compared to other gains of approximately HK\$1.1 million for the year ended 30 April 2020, representing the increase of approximately 9.1%.
-Such increase was mainly due to the foreign exchange gains on appreciation of Great British Pound ("GBP").
-The Group recorded a net realised and unrealised gains on financial assets at FVTPL of HK\$0.8 million for the Year, as compared to approximately HK\$4.2 million for the year ended 30 April 2020.
-The Group continues to explore suitable investment opportunities to create and nurture new profit growth drivers.
+The Group recorded other net losses on foreign exchange of approximately HK\$0.2 million for the Year, as compared to other gains of approximately HK\$0.9 million for the year ended 30 April 2021.
+Such increase was mainly due to the foreign exchange losses on depreciation of Great British Pound ("GBP").
+The Group recorded a net realised and unrealised losses on financial assets at FVTPL of HK\$1.7 million for the Year, as compared to a net realised and unrealised gains on financial assets at FVTPL of HK\$0.8 million for the year ended 30 April 2021.
+However, the Group continues, from time to time, to explore, in a prudent way, suitable investment opportunities to enhance the interests of the Company and its shareholders.

-Net reversal of impairment loss (impairment loss) recognised on trade receivables
+Net reversal of impairment loss recognised on financial assets

-The Group recorded a net reversal of impairment loss recognised on trade receivables of approximately HK\$1.2 million for the Year from recording a provision for impairment loss recognised on trade receivables of approximately HK\$4.0 million for the year ended 30 April 2020.
+The Group recorded a net reversal of impairment loss recognised on trade receivables of approximately HK\$0.7 million for the Year, as compared to a net reversal of impairment loss recognised on trade receivables of approximately HK\$1.2 million for the year ended 30 April 2021.
+As a result of the decrease in trade receivables of the major customers of the Group and the Group had considered the macroeconomic impact of COVID-19 and took into account the forward looking factor when assessing the expected credit loss on the trade receivables, the Group incurred a lesser amount of credit loss allowance against the trade receivables as compared to the year ended 30 April 2021.
 There was no significant change of credit risk exposure for the major customers of the Group.
-As a result of the decrease in trade receivables of the major customers of the Group had considered the macroeconomic impact of COVID-19 and took into account the forward looking factor when assessing the expected credit loss on the trade receivables, the Group incurred a lesser amount of credit loss allowance against the trade receivables as compared to the year ended 30 April 2020.